Effyis/kafka2websocket/README.md

 * run `set CC=x86_64-w64-mingw32-gcc` (this will allow `cgo` to use `x86_64-w64-mingw32-gcc` instead of `gcc` - you can make sure it worked with `go env CC`)
 * run `go build`, that will create executable
 * deliver `librdkafka.dll`, `msvcr120.dll` and `zlib.dll` from `.\librdkafka.redist.0.11.4\runtimes\win7-x64\native\` alongside with executable

-## Test in browser

-Let's assume application is running on the server `k2ws-test` and serving random topic on port `8888`.
-You just need to visit `http://k2ws-test:8888/test`.